wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Implementation limitations

 The time is mostly spent on maxflow computation.
 Each iteration of the GTF calls a maxflow.
-The time spent on maxflow vs. the rest of the GTF post-processing is around 20:1 (8922 vertices and 20349 edges) per iteration.
-The maxflow implementation has room for further optimization; we expect to have shorter runtime on maxflow in the future.
-We only implement serial GTF renormalization(second part) for correctness purposes.
-If the graph is larger, we expect the ratio between maxflow(first part) and GTF renormalization(second part) will be lower, because the runtime of the renormalization is serial.
+For a 8922-vertex, 20349-edge dataset, the time spent on maxflow vs. the rest of the GTF post-processing is around 20:1 per iteration.
+The maxflow implementation has room for further optimization; we expect to have shorter runtimes on maxflow in the future.
+We only implement serial GTF renormalization (second part) for correctness purposes.
+If the graph is larger, we expect the ratio between maxflow (first part) and GTF renormalization (second part) will be lower, because the runtime of the renormalization is serial.

 ### Comparison against existing implementations

-Graphtv is an official implementation of graph trend filtering algorithm with parametric maxflow backend.
-It is CPU serial implementation.
+Graphtv is an official implementation of graph trend filtering algorithm with a parametric maxflow backend.
+It is a CPU serial implementation.

 | DataSet | time starts | time ends | #E | #V | graphtv runtime | Gunrock GPU runtime |
 |-------------- |---------------------|--------------------|----------|----------|------| ---|